Work with Foreign Keys Using IDRef#

 author: Mapped["Author"] = relationship(default=None)

 In that shape, Restly passes the resolved Author object to the constructor and keeps author_id in sync.
-More generally, Restly supplies the constructor values your dataclass model requires.
-For one resolved reference, it may pass the FK scalar, the relationship object, or both if both dataclass fields are required.
-When both are supplied by Restly, they are derived from the same database row.
+More generally, Restly supplies the constructor values your dataclass model requires: FK scalar, relationship object, or both.

 If a client supplies both sides independently, Restly validates that they match: